DianaMoyano1/NLP-Sentiment_Extraction_Challenge/README.md

 ## How to Make AI More Empathetic?
 A Simple yet Powerful Approach to Sentiment Extraction

 This **<ins>is not</ins>** a typical sentiment analysis exercise.
-Instead of classifying a text’sentiment as positive/negative/neutral, this novel method extracts the words that contributed to that particular sentiment.
+Instead of classifying a text sentiment as positive/negative/neutral, this novel method extracts the words that contributed to that particular sentiment.

 Text: *“Shia LaBeouf is my hero!”*